shubhamkalsait/on-cdec-b19/kubernetes/README.md

 - StatefulSet: Manage replicas of the pod
 - DaemonSet: Manage pods on all nodes
 - ConfigMap and Secret: Store variables
-- PV and PVC - Persistent Volume
+- PV and PVC: Persistent Volume
-- Ingress - Routing
+- Ingress: Routing
-- HPA - For autoscaling
+- HPA: For autoscaling